yglcode/golang-oop-primitives/README.md

 	}
 	func (p *Node) AddEdge(e *Edge) {...}
 ```
-   All these methods are by default (or by itself) early-bound and statically dispatched (not virtual).
+   All these methods are by default early-bound and statically dispatched (not virtual).
 They are only dynamically dispatched when invoked thru interfaces (more on this later).

 ### **2. Embedding: for code reuse and delegation.** ###